Allison, Program Administrator (412) 624-7291

 measurements), mechanical testing overall length scales (e.g. tensile and

 fatigue testing, hardness testing, shear-punch testing, indentation),

 microstructural characterization (e.g. optical and electron microscopy,

 orientation mapping, porosity and phase determination), characterization of

 synchrotron and neutron diffraction experiments at large user facilities.

 Anthony Deardo, PhD

-The Basic Metals Processing Research Institute (BAMPRI) focuses on metallurgical research of interest to the basic metals industry, especially steels.
-The objectives of BAMPRI are to compensate for the reduction of in-house research & development by industry that has occurred in the past two decades.
-BAMPRI develops and implements the latest product and processing technology for producers, fabricators, and end-users.
+The Basic Metals Processing Research Laboratory (BAMPRL) focuses on metallurgical research of interest to the basic metals industry, especially steels.
+The objectives of BAMPRL are to compensate for the reduction of in-house research & development by industry that has occurred in the past two decades.
+BAMPRL develops and implements the latest product and processing technology for producers, fabricators, and end-users.
 It also helps educate the future leaders in the metals industry by offering undergraduate and graduate level courses in the Department of Mechanical Engineering and Materials Science.
-Anthony J. DeArdo, William Kepler Whiteford Professor, is director of BAMPRI.
+Anthony J. DeArdo, William Kepler Whiteford Professor, is director of BAMPRL.

 Anne Robertson, PhD